 Basically, when people have access to both substances, their consumption patterns change: they smoke a little bit more, but they drink a lot less!
 It was a small study, so we can’t necessarily generalize the findings; however, they do seem consistent with most people’s experiences.

 That being said, one still needs to be cautious.
 For one, alcohol and cannabis together pose even greater dangers driving than when using either one independently.
 Second, if someone has had too much to drink–to the point they need to vomit to expel the toxins–know that cannabis inhibits nausea and vomiting.
 By preventing yourself from vomiting, you’re putting yourself at greater risk of suffering from alcohol toxicity.

 Many sedatives–such as alcohol, benzodiazepines (Ativan, Valium, etc.), some antidepressants, barbiturates such as phenobarbital, and narcotics such as codeine–influence GABA neurotransmitters in the central nervous system, producing a calming effect.
-Likewise, cannabinoids like CBD and THC as well as terpenes like myrcene and linalool, can produce sedative effects.
+Likewise, cannabinoids (and potentially terpenes like myrcene), can produce sedative effects.
 (Although, each of these compounds produce effects differently, and sometimes paradoxically.
 For example, higher doses of THC can actually be stimulating and increase anxiety, while CBD can be both calming or wake-inducing.)

 When combined with sedatives, cannabis produces an additive effect.
 Cannabis doesn’t seem to elevate blood levels or potentiate the sedative actions of other sedatives (as would be the case if it were synergistic effect).
 Therefore, while it’s not as risky as mixing alcohol with sedatives (which can prove deadly), the combination is still risky.
 Users should exercise extreme caution, or better yet, avoid the combination altogether.